worldviewer/refactor/README.md

 # Refactor of the Original Worldviewer Infographic Viewer

+A slide-based prototype for viewing large infographics which receives data from an Apigee API and bases on impress.js

+Note: I won't be generating any more refactors of this, because I'm switching to a GIS-based solution.

+## worldviewer.github.io/refactor

 To view the current state of the refactor, go <a href="http://worldviewer.github.io/refactor/">here</a>.

 <p align="center">